xp-forge/lambda-ws/README.md

 The request context is passed into a request value named *request* and contains a [RequestContext instance](https://github.com/xp-forge/lambda-ws#request-context).
 The [lambda context](https://github.com/xp-forge/lambda#context) is passed in *context*.

 To run existing web applications, return an instance of your application subclass from the *routes()* method.
+This way, you can also test them locally using the `xp web` command.

 Setup and deployment
 --------------------